-Gary Solar, associate professor of Earth Sciences and Science Education, has been including undergraduate students in his research since his arrival on campus in 2000.
+Gary Solar, professor and chair of geosciences, has been including undergraduate students in his research since his arrival on campus in 2000.
 He is known as a mentor who students work with, not a professor they work for.

 The Rock Man